How Might Counselling Help You?

 Recent developments in neuroscience provide evidence that body and mind form an inseparable unity.
 This is the holistic view and can no longer be ignored - see The Chiron Association for Body Psychotherapy for more on this subject.

 Reflexology is known to offer relief from tension and anxiety and is conducive to improved mood and relaxation.
 Stress, anxiety and other psychological issues frequently manifest as physical symptoms, which relaxation may help to ease.
+However, touch therapy is by no means the only way to work holistically or with the body.

-Thus, using reflexology with counselling may benefit the overall process.
+So, using reflexology with counselling may benefit the overall process.
 A sound professional relationship is particularly important in this kind of 1:1 work.

 Some more commonly used creative counselling approaches such as art, drama and movement seem to support the process of change and development in therapy - and I believe that this also applies to the appropriate use of reflexology.